Accessibility links

 Via Settings > Widget name, optionally customize the default widget name.

-The Widget name is visible only in Pangea CMS (not on the public site).
-We suggest providing a descriptive name if your site uses the Widget list tool in CMS to manage widgets.
+The widget name is visible only in Pangea CMS (not on the public site).
+We suggest providing a descriptive name if your site uses the Widget list tool in Pangea CMS to manage widgets.

 Preview the widget